prasshantg/CarND-Capstone/Reflection.md

 ![Architecture](Reflection-images/architecture.png)

-There are 3 major block
+This project required implementation of 3 major blocks
 1. Perception Subsystem
 2. Planning Subsystem
 3. Control Subsystem

-Detail explanation is below:
+Detailed explanation is below:

 ### 1. Perception Subsystem:
 This subsystem reads the world surrounding the vehicle and publishes relevant information to other subsystems.
-Specifically, this subsystem determines the state of upcoming traffic lights and publishes their status to other subsystems.
+Surrounding includes traffic lights, objects, vehicles etc. For this project we required understanding only traffic lights detection and classification.

 #### 1.1 Traffic Light Detection Node: